QR5.7.1 The Simulation Hypothesis

 QR5.6.4 Order Is Possible

-Another possibility that physics allows is that the big bang was highly ordered, so life still occurs because the universe is still only half-way through its devolution:
+The other possibility that physics allows is that the big bang was highly ordered, so life can still occur because the universe is only half-way through its devolution:

 “The ultimate source of order, of low entropy, must be the big bang itself. … The egg splatters rather than unsplatters because it is … the drive toward higher entropy … initiated by the extraordinarily low entropy state with which the universe began.”
 (Greene, 2004), p173-174.

-In this reverse logic, our universe began very ordered because the second law is true, but that the initial chaos was highly ordered makes no sense at all.
-How is the white-hot plasma that came before atoms and molecules formed, let alone stars, very ordered?
+In this reverse logic, our universe had to begin very ordered because the second law rules, but that the initial chaos was highly ordered makes no sense at all.
+How is the white-hot plasma that came before atoms and molecules formed, let alone stars, highly ordered?
 If there was a prize for backward thinking (Note 1), this would surely be a top contender.

-Life is highly ordered, so how did it begin?
-Our earth is estimated to be 4.54 billion years old but for most of that time, it hosted single cell organisms like bacteria.
-Over two billion years ago, as continents formed and volcanoes erupted, bacteria produced oxygen in a great oxidation event, to give an atmosphere suitable for animals later.
-Another billion years passed, then somehow, somewhere, the seemingly impossible happened.
-Two cells that worked differently, archaea and bacteria, merged into the complex cell that allowed plants, animals, and us (Lane, 2015).
-Modern life began about half a billion years ago, not long in the earth’s timeline but a crucial event for us.
-The chances of life arising on earth are far beyond a trillion to one, so it took a long time, but it happened.
-To call the evolution of life a devolution based on a heat engine law is then ridiculous.
+How then did ordered life begin?
+Our earth is over four billion years old, but for most of that time hosted only single-cell organisms like bacteria.
+Then about two billion years ago, as continents formed and volcanoes erupted, these bacteria caused the great oxidation event that produced an atmosphere suitable for higher life.
+Even so, another billion years passed before somehow, somewhere, the seemingly impossible occurred.
+Two primal cells with quite different architectures, archaea and bacteria, merged into one complex cell, that led to plants, animals, and us (Lane, 2015).
+Then about half a billion years ago, modern life began, leading to human beings about three million years ago, which is like the blink of eye in the earth’s timeline.
+The chances of life arising on earth are more than a trillion to one, so to call it a devolution based on a heat engine law is ridiculous.

-We arrived about three million years ago but bacteria have survived on our planet for billions of years.
-For example, bacteria in boxes placed outside the International Space Station for a year came back to life when they returned to earth.
-Under harsh conditions, some bacteria form spores that are dead metabolically but revive when conditions are right, even after many years, so they could hitch a ride on a meteor to travel between planets.
-The panspermia hypothesis, that life can evolve on one planet and spread to another, would then let bacteria from mars colonize the earth.
+Bacteria are still here because they know how to survive.
+Bacteria in boxes placed outside the International Space Station for a year revived when back on earth because under harsh conditions, they can form spores that are dead metabolically but recover when conditions are right, even after many years, so they could hitch a ride on a meteor to travel between planets.
+The panspermia hypothesis, that life can evolve on one planet and spread to another, means that bacteria from mars could have colonized the earth.

-Whether this occurred or not we don’t know but bacteria exist on earth, so of the mind-boggling 160 billion planets in our galaxy, chances are that others host them too.
-If so, a galaxy that hosts life in many places isn’t what the second law predicts after 14 billion years of decay!
+Whether this happened or not we don’t know but bacteria exist on earth, so it is likely that many of the mind-boggling 160 billion planets in our galaxy host them too.
+If so, a galaxy full of life isn’t what the second law predicts after 14 billion years of decay!
+Life arose on earth by a highly improbable sequence of events that defied seemingly impossible odds, so what caused it?

 Note 1.
 Backward thinking explains an already known answer by tweaking it to fit the facts, or the facts to fit it, so it produces no new knowledge.
 In contrast, forward thinking begins with a question and lets the evidence provide an answer, so it does produce new knowledge.
 Science is based on forward thinking not backward thinking (see Research Roadmap).